Catalog-based detection of unrecognized blends in deep optical ground based imaging: Introduction

 The impact of blending is a key challenge for deep ground-based surveys like LSST.
-Specifically, blending affects two essential measurements for weak lensing cosmology: shapes of galaxies (cosmic shear), and redshift estimate (photometric redshift, or photo-\textit{z}). \citet{des_bl} find that blending-related effects are the dominant contribution to the mean multiplicative shear bias of approximately 2\,\% in DES. \citet{rachel} emphasizes that the impact of blending on photometric redshift estimation is particularly difficult, since the spectroscopic redshift (spec-\textit{z}) selection for samples used for training and calibrating photo-\textit{z} may have different unrecognized blend rates than the general galaxy population. \citet{cunha} show that, without carefully matching the redshift distribution between the weak lensing sample and the calibration spectroscopic redshift sample, a spectroscopic sample with 2\% incorrect redshifts can cause a $\sim$15\,\% error in \textit{w} for DES (see Table 2 therein).
-More recently, based on an emulated mock catalog of 10\,254 square degrees and an equivalent depth of 1.3 years of LSST, \citet{erfan} observe a $\sim 0.025$ decrease in the derived structure growth parameter $S_8 = \sigma_8 (\Omega_{\mathrm{m}}/0.3)^{0.5}$ due to blending, corresponding to a $\sim2\sigma$ shift, where $\sigma$ is the statistical uncertainty on the shift.
+Specifically, blending affects two essential measurements for weak lensing cosmology: shapes of galaxies (cosmic shear), and redshift estimate (photometric redshift, or photo-\textit{z}). \citet{des_bl} find that blending-related effects are the dominant contribution to the mean multiplicative shear bias of approximately 2\,\% in DES. \citet{rachel} emphasizes that the impact of blending on photometric redshift estimation is particularly difficult, since the spectroscopic redshift (spec-\textit{z}) selection for samples used for training and calibrating photo-\textit{z} may have different unrecognized blend rates than the general galaxy population. \citet{cunha} show that, without carefully matching the redshift distribution between the weak lensing sample and the calibration spectroscopic redshift sample, a spectroscopic sample with 2\% incorrect redshifts can cause a $\sim$15\,\% error in \textit{w} for DES (see Table 2 therein). \edit{The DEEP2 spectroscopic survey \citep{Newman_DEEP2} estimated a 1 to 2\% contamination rate for galaxies with $z < 1$ suggesting that current spectroscopic training samples are compromised at a non-negligible level for both current and future surveys.} More recently, based on an emulated mock catalog of 10\,254 square degrees and an equivalent depth of 1.3 years of LSST, \citet{erfan} observe a $\sim 0.025$ decrease in the derived structure growth parameter $S_8 = \sigma_8 (\Omega_{\mathrm{m}}/0.3)^{0.5}$ due to blending, corresponding to a $\sim2\sigma$ shift, where $\sigma$ is the statistical uncertainty on the shift.
 This shift is comparable to the ``tension'' between state-of-the-art cosmic shear measurements \citep[e.g.,][]{des_y3_cs1, des_y3_cs2} and the \textit{Planck} Cosmic Microwave Background result \citep{planck_2018}.

-When two galaxies are blended in projection, there is generally no correlation between their redshifts or host environments, and thus no correlation in their colors.
-Therefore, the color of an unrecognized blend can be a combination of colors of any two (or more) types of galaxies, which is sometimes impossible to produce under normal baryonic physics.
-In addition, unrecognized blends might show unique morphology, or color/morphology combinations.
+\edit{Previous attempts at detecting unrecognized blends have typically focused on image level analysis and are validated on simulation data.
+This includes implementations like DeepDISC \citep{deepdisc_old}, using gaussian processes \citep{buchanan_gp}, or residual analysis after deblending \citep{kamath202thesis}.
+DeepDISC was recently ran on HSC data in \citet{deepdisc_new}, but focuses on the general detection of objects with limited attention to unrecognized blends.
+We focus on the direct classification of unrecognized blends and the use of observational data for training, testing, and validation. }